 Start with Your Initial Idea

-First things first, let’s start with the very basics.
-You’re going to need an actual idea of what kind of product you want to make.
+First things first, before starting with the design process, you need to know what kind of product you want to make.

 If you’re here looking for advice on product design and product development, it’s likely that you already have an idea of the kind of product you want to make, so you can check off this step right away.
 That’s good—it means you can already skip to the next step.